gauravbkhairnar/Build_Short_Evac_Time_QGIS_Plugin/paper/paper.md

 Evacuation planning in flood- and inundation hazard-prone areas (e.g., tsunami, storm surge, and coastal flooding) requires tools that can efficiently compute and visualize evacuation routes from individual buildings toward safe locations.
 Although existing GIS workflows can perform network-based analysis and QGIS provides general spatial and network analysis capabilities, implementing a complete workflow for building-level evacuation routing typically requires multiple manual steps or custom scripting.
 There is a lack of easy-to-use QGIS plugins tailored specifically for at-risk building identification and shortest-time evacuation assessment based on walk-time in inundation scenarios.

 ‘Build_Short_Evac_Time’ a QGIS plugin addresses this gap by integrating inundation-based building selection with time-based network routing in a single interface.
 The theoretical framework of the tsunami walk-time modelling approach is described in Gaurav et al., (manuscript submitted and under review).
 This plugin provides an open-source implementation of that framework within QGIS, enabling reproducible and operational evacuation planning.
-The plugin computes evacuation time rather than only distance and assigns each building to the shelter that can be reached in the shortest time.
+The plugin computes evacuation time rather than only distance and assigns each building to the nearest shelter that can be reached in the shortest time.
 When a Digital Elevation Model (DEM) is provided, evacuation time can optionally be adjusted based on terrain slope along the evacuation route, allowing slope-dependent realistic walking speed estimation.
 The resulting evacuation time is stored as an attribute, and buildings can be classified according to evacuation time thresholds for further analysis and visualization.

 This tool supports disaster risk planners, researchers, and GIS practitioners in generating reproducible and terrain-aware evacuation analyses within an open-source GIS environment.